NON-PROFITS ARE ELIGIBLE FOR A DISCOUNT. CONTACT US TO GET YOURS.

 Your Cart is Empty

-Trish wrote the first draft of this story almost 30 years ago for her children, Sami and Nick.
+Trish wrote the first draft of this story almost 30 years ago for her two young children.
 It was originally titled “My Daddy Has a Problem,” because their loving Daddy had a problem with addiction that eventually took his life.

 In the late 1980s, talking about addiction, and its impact on the family, was off-limits, even frowned upon, especially to young children.
 This was very isolating and stigmatizing to Trish and her young family.
 She read to her children about many of the experiences in their lives: sharing, starting school, nighttime fears, even about going potty, but she was unable to find anything to read to them about the most impactful situation in their lives... the family disease of addiction.